Supply Chain Optimization: Improving Performance and Minimizing Cost

 Free to use image sourced from Unsplash

-Reliable vehicles ensure products or staff transport without added expenses of frequent maintenance and replacements.
+Reliable vehicles ensure the transport of products or staff without the added expense of frequent maintenance and replacements.

-That is smart devices that make their own decisions and act autonomously of a centralized control hub.
+A growing trend in supply chain optimization is the adoption of ‘edge computing’ technology.
+That is, smart devices that make their own decisions and act autonomously of a centralized control hub.

 These devices are increasingly common in warehouse settings.
 For example, they can take the form of a series of machines and sensors that work together to wrap and pack away parcels for delivery.